dnordby/css-library/README.md

 Nested columns are allowed, but must be wrapped by a `.row` element to avoid unwanted spacing issues.

 By default, [`collapse.js`](https://getbootstrap.com/docs/3.3/javascript/#collapse) and its corrresponding styles are included in the grid.
+You must also include the `app.js` file (found in the same directory as the `gridX.css` build), or manually include the source code from Bootstrap.

 ### To Modify: